codebiet/clubassets/README.md

 ## Code of Conduct

-CODE has adopted "Contributor Covenant Code of Conduct V2.0", participants are expected to follow the guildelines described in [CODE_OF_CONDUCT](https://github.com/codebiet/clubassets/blob/master/CODE_OF_CONDUCT.md)
+CODE has adopted "Contributor Covenant Code of Conduct V2.0", participants are expected to follow the guidelines described in [CODE_OF_CONDUCT](https://github.com/codebiet/clubassets/blob/master/CODE_OF_CONDUCT.md)

 ## Contributing